caltechlibrary/dataset/how-to/Windows-cmd-prompt.md

 Windows Notes
 =============

-Windows' command prompt presents some challenges for workinging with JSON on the command line.
+Windows' command prompt presents some challenges for working with JSON on the command line.
 A command line

 ```